mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/01_solid_mechanics/README.md

 ## Prerequisites

-It is assumed that you use the provided Docker container, or **4C** has been built on your machine according to the instructions, and the tests pass without errors.
-Furthermore, we expect you to have some visualization tool (ParaView, pyvista, etc.) available to visualize the output files written in VTK format.

-> **Note**
-> All these prerequisites are met for the UKACM GACM workshop by setting up the provided virtual machine.
+All prerequisites are met for the UKACM GACM workshop by setting up the provided virtual machine.

 ## Introduction